alemart/surgescript/docs/tutorials/packages.md

 Basic example
 -------------

 Suppose you want to extend the language by adding new routines related to string manipulation.
-The routines you want will be used frequently throughout your project, and you'd like easy access to them.
+These routines will be used frequently throughout your project, and you'd like easy access to them.
 This makes it perfect for implementing them as a package.

 We'll define an object called `StringUtils` with a `reverse()` function that reverses a string.
 We make the object a package by annotating it with `@Package`.
 Take a look at the example below: